GustavoSantosSantana/Trireme/Software Requirements Specification V1.md

 - Preexisting task in database with a set time interval.
 - The interval must be starting soon.

 **Description**: A user logs in when a time-interval task will start soon.
 The program alerts the user upon login, as well as when the time interval is reached.
-The program begins it's timers only once the time interval starts
+The program begins its timers only once the time interval starts

 **Steps**:
 1. User logs into system.